Ekediee/course-allocation-backend/model_document.md

 🔹 DepartmentAllocationState
 Purpose:
-Tracks the submission status of course allocations for a department on a per-semester, per-session basis.
+Tracks the submission and vetting status of course allocations for a department on a per-semester, per-session basis.
 This model is central to the "submit and lock" workflow.

 Key Fields:
 - `department_id`: Links to the `Department`.
 - `session_id`: Links to the `AcademicSession`.
 - `semester_id`: Links to the `Semester`.
-- `is_submitted`: A boolean flag (`True`/`False`) indicating if the allocation is locked for editing.
+- `is_submitted`: A boolean flag (`True`/`False`) indicating if the allocation is locked for editing by the HOD.
 - `submitted_at`: Timestamp of when the submission occurred.
 - `submitted_by_id`: The user (HOD) who submitted the allocation.
+- `is_vetted`: A boolean flag indicating if the allocation has been approved by a vetter/admin.
+- `vetted_at`: Timestamp of when the vetting occurred.
+- `vetted_by_id`: The user who vetted the allocation.

 Constraints:
 - Composite uniqueness on `(department_id, session_id, semester_id)` ensures that there is only one submission state record per department, per semester, per session.

 Relationships:
-- Belongs to `Department`, `AcademicSession`, `Semester`, and `User`.
+- Belongs to `Department`, `AcademicSession`, `Semester`.
+- `submitted_by`: A relationship to the `User` who submitted.
+- `vetted_by`: A relationship to the `User` who vetted.

 Why It Matters:
-This model enables the workflow where HODs can finalize and "submit" their allocations for a semester, locking them from further edits.
-It also allows administrators to "unblock" these submissions, making them editable again.
+This model enables the workflow where HODs can finalize and "submit" their allocations, locking them from further edits.
+It also allows administrators to "vet" (approve) or "unblock" these submissions.
 This provides a clear and robust state management system for the course allocation process.

+🔹 AppSetting
+Purpose:
+Stores global application settings that can be changed at runtime without deploying new code, such as enabling or disabling maintenance mode.

+Key Fields:
+- `setting_name`: The unique name of the setting (e.g., 'maintenance_mode').
+- `is_enabled`: A boolean flag indicating the status of the setting.
+- `updated_at`: Timestamp for when the setting was last modified.

+Why It Matters:
+Provides a flexible way for administrators to manage the application's behavior in real-time, enhancing operational control.